NasserForce/CSC102-Programming-/readme.txt

 The CSS uses a color scheme of green and orange, reflecting the eco-friendly nature of the website.
 It provides a responsive layout and ensures readability across different sections of the site.

+To use this CSS file I linked it to the EcoSwap HTML Template <head> section using  <link rel="stylesheet" href="styles.css">

 This CSS file is a starting point and can be further customized to match specific design requirements for the EcoSwap website.